jkaewprateep/Learning_steps_robots/README.md

 #### Sample series for player actions #5 ####

+There are possible 5 actions for the player, see the attached picture it is the same way the robots explored conditions, sample values must be dependent on one axis and vary in scope for another axis for time efficient.

 ```
 input = [ 0, 0, 1, 1, 1, 2, 2, 2, 2, 2, 2, 2, 2, 1, 1, 1, 4, 4, 4, 4, 4, 4, 3, 3, 3, 1, 1, 1, 0, 0 ]